 Rediscovering old film archives, handling a Nikon F, or dreaming of a Graflex view camera, the vintage temptation draws in many photographers.
-But is it truly a return to the roots… or just a mirage?
+But is it truly a return to the roots… or sometimes just a romantic illusion?

 Choosing a camera is already laying the foundations of your visual language.
 Over the decades, technological evolution has granted us increasing freedom: ultra-precise autofocus, high ISO sensitivities, extended dynamic range, lenses delivering sharpness edge-to-edge at full aperture, immediacy… all tools enabling us to explore creative territories that were once out of reach.